grisu/gricli/README.md

     route@er171.ceres.auckland.ac.nz:ng2.auckland.ac.nz

-If you don't care which queue to submit to, but want to run specific application, queue needs to be set to null:
+If you don't care which queue to submit to, but want to run specific application, queue needs to be set to auto:

    gricli> set application R
    gricli> set version 2.10
-   gricli> set queue null
+   gricli> set queue auto

-'print application' command can be used to discover available applications and versions:
+The 'print application' command can be used to discover available applications and versions:

     gricli> print application R